NachtBlade31/CodeMyMobile/README.md

 @@Method: Post
 @@Route:  http://localhost:5000/api/user/fof/:firstName
 @@Use:    Returns details of all the users who are not mutual friends with friend of a particular user.
 @@Params: Expects firstName as paramter to query the user and 3 variables, the id of the user and array of friends of the user.
-For example-http://localhost:5000/api/user/fof/Thor will fetch result for user with firstName Thor and return all non mutual friends  of friends of Thor.
+For example-http://localhost:5000/api/user/fof/Thor will fetch result for user with firstName Thor and return all friends of Thor.

 ```